ebadi/ChalmersSecurity/HOWTO.md

 tags:
     - csstalk

-#Optional: categories are used to categorised similar news,
-#choose at most one category
+# choose at most one category
-categories: general
+categories: talk

 image: my.jpg # this refers to /images/my.jpg
 ---